18 Must-Have Negotiation Skills For Procurement Professionals

-Reservation Price3 Things every Professional Should Know
+Reservation Price — 3 Things Every Professional Should Know

 After reading this article, you should already have an idea of what reservation price is all about.

-What Exactlyis Reservation Price?
+What Exactly is the Reservation Price?

 Sounds familiar?
 That’s because you’ve already encountered a reservation price in one of our earlier articles about the breakpoint in negotiations.
 The reservation price is also called the walk-away point of a negotiation.